 Islamic terrorists are certainly extremists who use violence to further their cause of Islam.
 And time and time again, we are told by our politicians and much of the liberal media that these extremists are only a tiny minority who have perverted the otherwise peaceable religion of Islam.
 That is why it is so important to assess the views of the wider Muslim population by way of polls and surveys, in order to test scientifically the assumption that the majority are not radical or extremist in outlook.
 This page summarizes some of the main findings on the attitudes of Muslims in the UK towards key aspects of civilized behaviour.
 The statistics are all the more interesting because several of the polls were commissioned by organizations with the probable aims of supporting multiculturalism and subduing public concern.
 We also collate significant findings from surveys of young Muslims to test whether they are more moderate than their elders.

-The Office for National Statistics (ONS) estimated that there were 3.1 million Muslims in the UK in 2014 (4.8% of the population), and of those slightly more than half were born overseas.
+The Pew Research Center estimates that there were 4.13 million Muslims in the UK in 2016, constituting 6.3% of the population.
+Of those, slightly more than half were born overseas.

 When considering the data and its truthfulness, bear in mind that:

-Islamic doctrine permits various forms of lying to non-believers in order to defeat them and advance the cause of Islam.
+Islamic doctrine permits various forms of lying, dissimulation and omission to manipulate non-believers in order to defeat them and advance the cause of Islam.
+The studies below show several examples of statistically suspicious results, for example, high levels of "don't know" replies, suggesting masking of actual opinions.

 Research finds that it only takes 10% of a group to be zealots for them to inevitably win over the entire group with their views.